-IV.
 DEFINITIONS:

-1. Faculty Member: any person hired by Savannah Technical College to conduct teaching, service, or research activities.

-2. Hearing Body: as defined in the Student Disciplinary Policy and Procedure.

-3. Member of the technical college community: any person who is a student, faculty member, contractor, technical college official or any other person(s) involved with the technical college, involved in the community or employed by the technical college.

-4. Policy: the written regulations of Savannah Technical College as found in, but not limited to, the Student Code of Conduct, Student Handbook, Savannah Technical College Catalog, Savannah Technical College Policy Manual, and the Policy Manual approved by the State Board for the Technical College System of Georgia.

-5. Student: all persons taking courses at Savannah Technical College, including full-time, part-time, dual enrollment, joint enrollment, non-credit, and credit.
-Persons who are not officially enrolled for a particular term but who have a continuing relationship with Savannah Technical College are also considered "students".

-6. System: the Technical College System of Georgia (TCSG).
+- 1. Faculty Member: any person hired by Savannah Technical College to conduct teaching, service, or research activities. - 2.
+Hearing Body: as defined in the Student Disciplinary Policy and Procedure. - 3.
+Member of the technical college community: any person who is a student, faculty member, contractor, technical college official or any other person(s) involved with the technical college, involved in the community or employed by the technical college. - 4.
+Policy: the written regulations of Savannah Technical College as found in, but not limited to, Savannah Technical College Catalog and TCSG Procedures Student Disciplinary Procedure 6.7.2p1 and Model Student Code of Conduct Procedure 6.7.2p2. - 5.
+Student: all persons taking courses at Savannah Technical College, including full-time, part-time, dual enrollment, joint enrollment, non-credit, and credit.
+Persons who are not officially enrolled for a particular term but who have a continuing relationship with Savannah Technical College are also considered "students". - 6.
+System: the Technical College System of Georgia (TCSG).

-7. Technical College Official: any person employed by Savannah Technical College performing assigned administrative responsibilities on a part-time, full-time or adjunct basis.

-8. Premises: all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by Savannah Technical College (including adjacent streets and sidewalks).
+- 7. Technical College Official: any person employed by Savannah Technical College performing assigned administrative responsibilities on a part-time, full-time or adjunct basis. - 8.
+Premises: all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by Savannah Technical College (including adjacent streets and sidewalks).